FruitMachine/esp8266boiler/README.md

 html_tests- simple html/php tests of eventual functionality

-simple_onoff - a very simple single web page
+simple_onoff - a very simple single web page with both buttons shown.

 ch_onoff_inteli - When on or off is enagaged, page for relevant button is served back. uses in-line CSS for a button.